 Empirical studies addressing this question are quite rare.
-In a study titled Return-on-Investment (ROI) Analysis of Education and Training in the Construction Industry the Center for Construction Industry Studies at the University of Texas surveys the state of the research and the many reasons that definitive research on this topic is so rare.
-19 Truly rigorous research would require an accurate measure of the full costs of alternatives, which are hard to pin down.
-It would also attempt to minimize the almost inevitable reliance on subjective estimates to measure benefits.
-Finally, it would have to attempt to isolate the impact of the apprenticeship or training, again a difficult proposition.
+In a study titled Return-on-Investment (ROI) Analysis of Education and Training in the Construction Industry the Center for Construction Industry Studies at the University of Texas surveys the state of

-16 Construction Users Roundtable, Confronting the Skilled Construction Workforce Shortage (June 2004), p.
-8. 17 Ibid.
+&lt;sup>46 Construction Users Roundtable, Confronting the Skilled Construction Workforce Shortage (June 2004), p.
+8.